ntu-nail/nail.github.io/content/authors/Wei Jie/_index.md

     url: 'https://www.ntu.edu.sg/'

 # Short bio (displayed in user profile at end of posts)
-bio: TODO Wei Jie
+bio: Wei Jie is a PhD student at the School of Computer Science and Technology, Xi'an Jiaotong University, supervised by Prof. Yang Xinyu.

 interests:
-  - TODO Wei Jie
+  - Artificial Intelligence
+  - Affective Computing
+  - Multimodal Analaysis

 # education:
 #   courses: